aburneka/School_District_Analysis/README.md

 ## Summary

 Replacing the Thomas High School 9th graders' test scores does not impact the data in a meaningful way.
-I can conclude that there is no evidence of academic dishonesty among the THS 9th grade class.
+I can conclude that there is no evidence of academic dishonesty among the THS 9th grade class within the disctrict.
+The changes that occured in the given metrics for Thomas High School were so minor that they would not be accounted for if we were to round or format the averages and percentages.